The Australian Centre for Space Engineering Research

-(ACSER) was launched at the University of New South Wales on the 22nd November 2010 by former astronaut Dr. Jan Davis.
+The Australian Centre for Space Engineering Research (ACSER) was launched at the University of New South Wales on the 22nd November 2010 by former astronaut Dr. Jan Davis (photos).
 ACSER aims to provide national leadership for Australian space engineering research.
 ACSER strives to foster collaborations between researchers, industry and government and to nurture links between our national and international partners to achieve Australia's space ambitions.
 ACSER's purpose is to develop space capabilities relevant to Australia's needs through research, innovation and education.